httpie/cli/README.rst

     $ http --session=user1 -a user1:password example.org X-Foo:Bar

-From now onw, you can refer to the session by its name.
+From now on, you can refer to the session by its name.
 When you choose to use the session again, any the previously used authorization and HTTP headers will automatically be set: